Charles Hobhouse: Personal life

 Hobhouse married first in 1890 Georgina Fleetwood Fuller (Lady Nina), daughter of George Pargiter Fuller of Neston Park; she died in 1927.
 He married again in 1931, to Aimee Gladys Brendon, widow of Benjamin Adams Brendon, and daughter of David Charles Ballinger Griffith.
 He had no children by either marriage.
 They lived at Monkton Farleigh until he died on 26 June 1941, aged 78.

 Although only a relatively minor political figure, Hobhouse is now remembered largely for his diaries, which cover the years 1893-8 and 1904 to October 1915.
-They were discovered in a drawer, filling three handwritten exercise books, by a nephew after his death.
+Filling three handwritten exercise books, they were discovered in a drawer by a nephew after his death.
 About a third of the material was published in 1977, offering vivid portraits of people and events in Asquith’s Cabinet.